 After the deadline closed, the judges chose their top five submissions.
 These five images were shared online throughout the ELF and ERS channels, including with the attendees of the Virtual ERS International Congress.
 These five images were voted on and the winner was announced on World Lung day on the 25 September 2020.

-The winner of the competition will receive a €5,000 prize which has been generously donated by the McIvor Medicine Professional Corporation.
+The winner of the competition received a €5,000 prize which was generously donated by the McIvor Medicine Professional Corporation.
 They have been commissioned to create a series of images of women with respiratory disease which will be unveiled in 2021.

 Isabel Saraiva, who was the chair of the European Lung Foundation and is a woman with COPD made it a priority to improve the representation of women with respiratory disease.
 She feels that; “This competition is a tribute to all women who are often forgotten in their specific medical conditions, respiratory or otherwise.”